TheChosenOne-Alpha/UnityGames/README.md

 If you use other resolutions, the screen will be lagging.

+# Games

   ## Flappy Bird

   Unity Game

   2024/08/??

   flappy bird copy

   learn how to use unity

   ## 3D world

   Unity Game

   2024/10/02

   learn how to use 3d tools

   learn how to make an FPP game

   ## 3D world 2.0

   2024/10/10

   Run & Crouch update

   Weapon (Gun) update

   Learn how to make effect